Zookal/dataengineer_test/README.md

 #### Dev Notes:
 * All data source tables are created upon docker starts
 * Do .tbl -> SQLite? or .tbl -> Kafka? or SQLite -> Kafka?
+* You can change the logging level by modifying the AIRFLOW__CORE__LOGGING_LEVEL variable in the docker-compose.yml file

 # Common Errors
 * Volume data not found by docker-compose